 - Secure your belongings

-- Most common scams
+- The most common scams

 Fake petitions: You can be approached by a lady or by young people to sign a fake petition for a good cause, but most likely they will be trying to distract you while their accomplices pick your pockets.

 Map Directions: asking for directions on a map is another technique to empty your pockets.
 Don’t make a fool of yourself and leave your precious phone on a table while you’re sitting outside.
 They will place the map right on top of your phone and they just need a second to make it disappear.

 Lucky rosemary: The technique is to offer a sprig of rosemary for good luck with apparently no cost, but then they will try to read in your hand your good fortune and charge you up to 10 euros for it.
 Believe us, there are cases of people running into an ATM with these ladies to avoid a curse from them.

 Fake beggar: less common than the ones above, but you might find a very well dressed man asking for money because he just has been robbed and just happened to be near the tourist attraction you’re visiting.
 A good idea is to offer your help saying you can call the police to report it and the scammer’s reaction will tell it all.

 It is true that in 2017 a van rammed into a crowd in the heart of Barcelona and chaos took over the country but, in reality, Spain has no greater risk of terrorism than any other European city.
 Moreover, due to these recent events in Europe, security measures have been reinforced, as well as border control becoming stricter with entering and exiting.
 There’s nothing to worry about!

 Alcázar de los Reyes Cristianos, Cordoba 📸 @gscenes

 11. Spain Travel Tips